erming/jsonresume-theme-flat/README.md

+1. Run `npm install`
-Run the local development server with `node serve`.
+2. Run the development server with `npm start`